freelance platforms

 2. Crew

-Crew is an invite only community comprised of top freelance designers and developers.
-It provides diverse projects related to websites, apps, UI/UX, branding, etc. Crew is surprisingly easy to use for both clients and freelancers and offers a great user experience.
+Crew is an invite-only community comprised of top freelance designers and developers.
+It provides diverse projects related to websites, apps, UI/UX, branding, etc. Crew is surprisingly easy for clients and freelancers and offers a great user experience.
 If you want to apply as a developer/designer at Crew you have to sign up, complete your profile, provide some work samples and at least 3 references.
 After that, you’ll have to wait until they review your profile.
 Now, there are more than 256 professionals who deliver high-quality jobs and the average budget for a project is $10k.
 BTW: Crew was co-founded by Stephanie Liverani who is also the co-founder of Unsplash.
 You can read more about the story of Crew in this engaging interview.

 crew-co